vivid-planet/comet/.changeset/yellow-seahorses-lick.md

     -   Get previewData from context and use it to configure the GraphQL-Client
 -   Add SitePreviewProvider to App when Preview Mode is active
 -   Add /api/preview

+Requires following changes to api:

+-   Set sitePreviewSecret in PageTreeModule-options (make sure it's the same for the across multiple api-instances)